 What is Twitch?
-In short, it’s a community where streaming, gaming and pop culture meet social media.
+In short, it’s a community where streaming, gaming and pop culture meets social media.
 Millions of people around the world use this streaming service to share their gaming skills, cooking skills and lifestyle, and anything else they’re interested in.

-You can also become part of the action with your own channel or engage with your favourite competitors, using the chat attached to every live stream.
+You can also become part of the action with your channel or engage with your favourite competitors, using the chat attached to every live stream.

-One great benefit of Twitch is that setting up your own channel is very simple.
+One great benefit of Twitch is that setting up your channel is very simple.
 Using a range of devices, you can quickly create an account, set up a stream, and start publishing amazing live video content.

-Let’s take a look at everything you need to know about the world’s most popular streaming platform.
+Let’s take a look at everything you need to know about the world’s most popular streaming platform:

-What is Twitch?
+What is Twitch TV?

 In 2011 Twitch was founded as a video streaming network, originally as a streaming service for video games and gamers to share their skills.
 It has now developed into a streaming service network for talk shows, TV shows and much more.

-Twitch is the biggest online streaming service for live streaming, amassing over two million streamers every month, with many making a living through the service.
+Twitch is the biggest online streaming service for live on twitch streaming, amassing over two million streamers every month, with many making a living through the service.
 In 2014 Twitch was purchased by Amazon and has worked a lot with the online giant since, adding features such as Twitch Prime and Amazon payment.

-Today, Twitch has grown well beyond the gaming industry and into the mainstream.
+What is Twitch now?
+Twitch has grown well beyond the gaming industry and into the mainstream.
 Just take a look at the growth of the amount of content viewed on Twitch over the last couple of years.